 4. Guru Yoga

 The fifth is commonly referred to as the small refuge and is completed prior to the four main practices sometimes as a trial to see if one is suited for the Ngöndro as it usually entails only 11111 repetitions.
 The four main practises increase in complexity and difficulty of visualization.
-They all consist a mantra or exercise that must be repeated 111 111 times, yes that’s correct, one hundred and eleven thousand one hundred and eleven repetitions per practice.
+They all consist of a mantra or exercise that must be repeated 111 111 times, yes that’s correct, one hundred and eleven thousand one hundred and eleven repetitions per practice.
 I am not kidding here this is why it takes years to do.

 The total package of the Ngöndro can be compared to that of renovating a house or in this case your mind.
 When one has a house that needs total renovation one tears down the walls replaces the wiring and water pipes and anything else that is in poor repair.
 This is the prostrations, they are hard work require time and sweat, and you will feel them the next day actually for me it really hurt.
 But they do come with many benefits, as one develops in the practice so does one’s devotion, dedication, and one-pointedness to the lama and the entire transmission lineage.
 One purifies all Karma that is connected to the body and its physical actions; one can also become quite fit in the process and they open up blocked energies from our chakras.
 On the physical side, I found it very beneficial that as one develops their core body strength one can easily maintain excellent body posture both in and out of meditation.
 Correct body posture is incredibly helpful.
 It’s even not uncommon for a 1 pack to finally become a 6 pack.
 Likely the most important benefit is two-fold, firstly one begins to repeat the promise of the Bhodisatva every time we meditate.
 Being a Bhodisatva is not always easy but with practice, it can be.
 As motivation to do the prostrations one can imagine that we do the prostrations for others.
-I have personally met one yogi who travelled 500km doing prostrations as he went all for those who could not do them for themselves.
+I have personally met one yogi who traveled 500km doing prostrations as he went all for those who could not do them for themselves.
 Secondly, we begin to work with altruistic wishes such as “may all beings have happiness and the cause of happiness, may all beings be free from suffering and the cause of suffering, may they always experience happiness which is totally free from suffering, and May they remain in the great equanimity which is without attachment and aversion.
 These are very important steps on the path of the Bhodisatva.

 The second practice of Vajrasattva or Diamond Mind is compared to the cleaning out of all the dust and dirt that has accumulated over the years and in the first part of the renovation once all the rough work is finished.
 Vajrasattva is intrinsically connected to emotions like anger, as one purifies even the most subtle and hidden aspects of the negative things that we have said, thought, or done since beginningless time.
 The mantra is quite long, 100 syllables to be exact, and one mala takes a minimum of 15 minutes.
 Here one can hone their concentration skills and enjoy the blessing and relief of removing even more negative Karma from one’s store consciousness.